Questions?

 What equipment is needed for coaching?

 PBT exercises utilize yoga balls, 10-inch balls, and 10-foot resistance bands, all of which are highly recommended props for any dancer to own.
-Additionally, we use light hand weights, Bosu balls or wobble boards, tennis balls, and foam rollers in our classes.
+Additionally, we use light hand weights, Bosu balls, wobble boards, tennis balls, and foam rollers in our classes.
 When you schedule, indicate which of the listed equipment you have access to so we can tailor your exercises accordingly.

 Those without equipment are still encouraged to register.
 There is plenty we can do without props in the beginning.
 After learning you and your goals, we will guide you on what prop might be most essential for your training.